IE 11 is not supported. For an optimal experience visit our site on another browser.

 At the moment, Goldie is very into swimming and making silly faces.
 She’s also “very verbal,” thanks to her older siblings.

-“She hears her brother and sisters talking and she picks up a lot,” Carson says.
+“She hears her brother and sisters talking and she picks up a lot,” Carson said.
 “So when you talk to Goldie, you can ask her, ‘How was your day today?’
 And she’ll give you a real response.”

 Goldie — or Go-Go, as Al Roker calls her — has a special bond with Jackson.

-“He just had 10 friends come to swim after school — you know teenage boys who thinks they’re so cool and macho — and Jack went and got Goldie and took her outside to swim with them,” Carson recalls.
+“He just had 10 friends come to swim after school — you know teenage boys who thinks they’re so cool and macho — and Jack went and got Goldie and took her outside to swim with them,” Carson recalled.
 “And I love to see that.
 He doesn’t care what his friends think.”

 Goldie made her debut on TODAY in April 2020, when she was 12 days old.